Magic and silver circle law firms in the UK: your complete guide

 By Sellick Partnership

-What is the Magic Circle?
+What are the Magic Circle law firms?

-The term 'Magic Circle' was first coined by the legal media in the 1990s to describe the most prestigious, high-performing law firms in London.
 All of the members of the Magic Circle firms are known for their high-profile corporate and finance work, overseeing multi-billion-pound transactions and delivering the highest earnings per lawyer of any law firm headquartered in the UK.

 • Based in London, with substantial international operations.